Cypriot intercommunal violence: Crisis of 1955–1959

+Beginning of intercommunal violence

-By 1958, signs of dissatisfaction with the British increased on both sides, with a group of Turkish Cypriots forming Volkan (later renamed to the Turkish Resistance Organisation) paramilitary group to promote partition and the annexation of Cyprus to Turkey as dictated by the Menderes plan.
+The first wave of intercommunal violence began in 1958.
+By then, signs of dissatisfaction with the British increased on both sides, with a group of Turkish Cypriots forming Volkan (later renamed to the Turkish Resistance Organisation) paramilitary group to promote partition and the annexation of Cyprus to Turkey as dictated by the Menderes plan.
 Volkan initially consisted of roughly 100 members, with the stated aim of raising awareness in Turkey of the Cyprus issue and courting military training and support for Turkish Cypriot fighters from the Turkish government.

 In June 1958, the British Prime Minister, Harold Macmillan, was expected to propose a plan to resolve the Cyprus issue.
 In light of the new development, the Turks rioted in Nicosia to promote the idea that Greek and Turkish Cypriots could not live together and therefore any plan that did not include partition would not be viable.
 This violence was soon followed by bombing, Greek Cypriot deaths and looting of Greek Cypriot-owned shops and houses.
 Greek and Turkish Cypriots started to flee mixed population villages where they were a minority in search of safety.
 This was effectively the beginning of the segregation of the two communities.

 On 7 June 1958, a bomb exploded at the entrance of the Turkish Embassy in Cyprus.
 Following the bombing, Turkish Cypriots looted Greek Cypriot properties.
 On 26 June 1984, the Turkish Cypriot leader, Rauf Denktaş, admitted on British channel ITV that the bomb was placed by the Turks themselves in order to create tension.
 On 9 January 1995, Rauf Denktaş repeated his claim to the famous Turkish newspaper Milliyet in Turkey.

+First massacre of the intercommunal violence

-The crisis reached a climax on 12 June 1958, when eight Greeks, out of an armed group of thirty five arrested by soldiers of the Royal Horse Guards on suspicion of preparing an attack on the Turkish quarter of Skylloura, were killed in a suspected attack by Turkish Cypriot locals, near the village of Geunyeli, having been ordered to walk back to their village of Kondemenos.
+The crisis reached a climax on 12 June 1958, when eight Greeks from a group of thirty-five Greek Cypriots from Kondemenos were killed near Kioneli by Turkish Cypriots.
+The Greek Cypriot group had travelled toward Skylloura after receiving a false report that fighting had broken out there and had taken up arms and an ambush position near the village in anticipation of a possible clash.
+However, British forces arrested the group and subsequently ordered them to walk back unarmed towards Kondemenos, whereupon they were attacked and murdered by armed Turkish Cypriots near Kioneli.

+The above massacre, in which eight Greek Cypriots were killed and five seriously wounded, is considered to have been the first intercommunal massacre in Cyprus.
+It also served as a catalyst for the escalation of the violence, including later reprisals and attacks.